gofynd/fdk-client-python/documentation/platform/ORDER.md

-Retrieve next possible states based on logged in user.
+This endpoint will fetch next possible states based on logged in user

 *Returned Response:*